onap/integration/docs/docs_vFW_CNF_CDS.rst

 - SDC distribution broker

-    SDC distribution broker is responsible for transformation of the CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACTS into *Definition* object holding the helm package.
-The change for Frankfurt release considers that singular onboarding package can have many CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACTS, each one for dedicated vf-module associated with dummy heat template.
-The mapping between vf-module and CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACTS is done on file prefixes.
-In example, *vfw.yaml* Heat template will result with creation of *vfw* vf-module and its Definition will be created from CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACTS file of name vfw_cloudtech_k8s_charts.tgz.
+    SDC distribution broker is responsible for transformation of the CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT into *Definition* object holding the helm package.
+The change for Frankfurt release considers that singular onboarding package can have many CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT, each one for dedicated vf-module associated with dummy heat template.
+The mapping between vf-module and CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT is done on file prefixes.
+In example, *vfw.yaml* Heat template will result with creation of *vfw* vf-module and its Definition will be created from CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT file of name vfw_cloudtech_k8s_charts.tgz.
 More examples can be found in `Modeling Onboarding Package/Helm`_ section.

 - K8S plugin APIs changed to use VF Module Model Identifiers